Back to blog

 microsoft-teamsbot-frameworkmicrosoft-graphintegrations

-The first instinct with Microsoft Teams is usually that the job is simple: connect the app, receive messages, send messages back.
+The first instinct with Microsoft Teams is that the job is simple: connect the app, receive messages, send messages back.

 • Bot Framework for incoming events and bot-authored replies